mohamedowi/EmbeddedCoursera/README.md

-/* Add Author and Project Details here */
+Mohamed Amr
-Implemented the 5 functions, max,min,sort,median and mean.
+Implemented the 5 functions, max,min,sort,median and mean. on Gedit Ubuntu 16.04